permguard/permguard/site/content/docs/0.1/code-ops/initializing-workspace.md

 The authorization process follows a code-first approach, and when dealing with Schemas and Policies, the CLI should be executed from a permguard workspace that contains configuration files written in Cedar.

-There are three methods to create a permguard workspace and associate it with a Permguard repository:
+There are three methods to create a permguard workspace and associate it with a Permguard ledger:

-- Initialize a new repository in a permguard workspace
+- Initialize a new ledger in a permguard workspace
-- Clone an existing repository into a permguard workspace
+- Clone an existing ledger into a permguard workspace
-- Fork an existing repository into a working direct.
+- Fork an existing ledger into a working direct.

 ## Workspace